 Using Planet in Google Earth Engine

-Set your band combinations to visualize the Planet map layer.
-True color settings produce a “natural” visualization.
+Set band combinations to visualize the Planet map layer.
+True color settings produce a natural visualization.
 False color visualizations reveal and enhance spectral data otherwise invisible to the human eye.
-For example, re-ordering the near-infrared, green and red bands from 8-band imagery emphasizes the near-infrared features that can highlight vegetation health.

-Visualizing your imagery: 8-band images
+Visualizing 8-band Imagery

 True Color

-The following example displays the “natural” red, green, and blue bands from the imagery:
+The following example displays the natural red, green, and blue bands from the imagery:

 Map.addLayer(imageCollection, {"opacity":1,"bands":["B6","B4","B2"],"min":405.79,"max":4499.71,"gamma":2.331})